zhuang902/aliyun-jclouds/README.md

 Then you will find an folder named services from target\classes\META-INF in each modules

-If you do not do the operation, an error will happends.
+If you do not do the operation, an error will happends..

     key [aliyun-ecs] not in the list of providers or apis